-Transsolar’s concept aims to target ideal growing conditions for plants and a comfortable experience for visitors: solar access is essential as well as the control of the indoor conditions (air temperature and humidity).
-The harsh winter in Winnipeg combined with an unusually high solar radiation on the south facades challenges the desired environmental target, which requires tailored strategies for conditioning the space to guarantee the indoor targets in an energy efficient manner.
+Transsolar’s concept focused on recreating the ideal growing conditions for plants, with minimal use of resources: solar access is essential as well as the passive control of the indoor conditions (air temperature and humidity).
+The harsh winter in Winnipeg combined with a high solar radiation challenges the desired environmental target, which requires tailored strategies for conditioning the space to guarantee the indoor targets in an energy efficient manner.

 The Leaf is symbolized by a unique ETFE cable supported roof structure, which allows significant transparency and access to natural lighting whilst maintaining structural integrity.
 The ETFE roof developed in close collaboration by the whole team provides 50% reduction of the heating demand compared to a single pane glass because of its lower thermal conductivity.

 The resulting transparent shell cultivates an immersive natural environment for visitors to experience an exotic climate.
 The heating demand in winter is reduced using a hydronic heating system for the roots which allows cooler indoor air temperatures overnight.